akalongman/ubuntu-configuration/README.md

-# Configuration of Ubuntu 16.04
+# Configuration of Ubuntu 16.04 Xenial Xerus

 This is for a __Debian__ based OS, such as: [Ubuntu](http://ubuntu.com/desktop), [Mint](http://www.linuxmint.com/), and [Elementary OS](http://elementaryos.org/).
 I prefer Ubuntu 15.10